-2. The WTORS, including the anchorage track, floor plates, pockets or other anchorages, shall be provided by the same manufacturer or shall be certified to be compatible by manufacturer of all equipment/systems used.
-3. Wheelchair securement positions shall be located such that wheelchairs and their occupants do not block access to the lift door or exits.
-4. A device for storage of the WTORS shall be provided.
+2. Wheelchair securement positions shall be located such that wheelchairs and their occupants do not block access to the lift door or exits.
+3. A device for storage of the WTORS shall be provided.
 When the system is not in use, the storage device shall allow for clean storage of the system, shall keep the system securely contained within the passenger compartment, shall provide reasonable protection from vandalism and shall enable the system to be readily accessed for use.
 The WTORS, including the storage device, shall meet the flammability standards established in FMVSS No. 302, Flammability of Interior Materials.

-5. The following information shall be provided with each vehicle equipped with a securement and restraint system: - a.
+4. The following information shall be provided with each vehicle equipped with a securement and restraint system: - a.
 A phone number where information can be obtained about installation, repair and parts.
 (Detailed written instructions and a parts list shall be available upon request.) - b.
 Detailed instructions regarding use, including a diagram showing the proper placement of the wheelchair/mobility aids and positioning of securement devices and occupant restraints, including correct belt angles.

-6. The WTORS manufacturer shall make training materials available to ensure the proper use and maintenance of the WTORS.
+5. The WTORS manufacturer shall make training materials available to ensure the proper use and maintenance of the WTORS.
 These may include instructional videos, classroom curriculum, system test results or other related materials. - B. Wheelchair Securement/Tiedown: (See 49 CFR 571.403, S5.4.1, S5.4.2.)
 Each wheelchair position in a specially equipped school bus shall have a minimum clear floor area of 30 inches laterally by 48 inches longitudinally.
 Additional floor area may be required for some wheelchairs.
 Consultation between the user and the manufacturer is recommended to ensure that adequate area is provided. - C. Occupant restraint system: (See 49 CFR 571.403, S5.4.3, S5.4.4.)
 If the upper torso belt anchorage is higher than 44 inches measured from the vehicle floor, an adjustment device, as part of the occupant restraint system, shall be supplied.